Skip to main content

 }

 Treat your API key like a password.
-Never commit it to source control or expose it in client-side code.
-If a key is leaked, contact Rescue support to rotate it immediately.
+Never commit it to source control or ship it in client-side code.
+If a key is leaked, contact Punch Rescue support to revoke (status=inactive) or rotate it.

 Core concepts